CARS

 What litigation risks should I be aware of?

 Litigation involves inherent risks: actual fees and expenses may exceed any budget estimate; proceedings may take longer than anticipated; an unfavorable ruling could establish adverse precedent; and even a favorable ruling may not result in the relief sought if the agency takes further legislative or administrative action.
-Each member accepts these risks as a condition of participation.
+Each participant accepts these risks as a condition of participation.

 Is my contribution tax-deductible?